Great-Pretender/GreatPretender-API/README.md

 <p align="center">
     <a href ="https://github.com/Great-Pretender/GreatPretender-API#globe_with_meridians-equipe-de-desenvolvedores"> Equipe </a>  •
-    <a href ="https://github.com/Great-Pretender/GreatPretender-API#-dart-objetivos-do-projeto"> Objetivos do Projeto</a>  •
+    <a href ="https://github.com/Great-Pretender/GreatPretender-API#-dart-objetivos-do-projeto"> Descrição do Projeto</a>  •
     <a href ="https://github.com/Great-Pretender/GreatPretender-API#-dart-requisitos-do-cliente"> Requisitos do Cliente</a>  •
     <a href ="https://github.com/Great-Pretender/GreatPretender-API#arrows_counterclockwise-sprints"> Sprints</a>  •
     <a href ="https://github.com/Great-Pretender/GreatPretender-API/tree/main#-pushpin-ferramentas-utilizadas"> Ferramentas Utilizadas</a>  •